Advice for the Home Gardener from the Help Desk of the UC Master Gardener Program of Contra Costa County

 FAQ

-How do you save a dying Italian cypress tree?
+How do you save a dying Italian Cypress tree?

-How to save a browning cypress tree?
+How do you revive a brown cypress tree?